Property depreciation is a non-cash tax deduction available to the owners of income producing properties.

 Plant and equipment depreciation on the other hand, refers to the deductions an investor can claim for the wear and tear that occurs to the easily removable fixtures and fittings found within the property.

-Investors often wonder about the depreciation potential of older properties compared to new properties.
+Investors often wonder about the depreciation differences of older properties compared to new properties.
 The simple answer is that the owners of newer properties will receive higher depreciation deductions.
 However, investment properties both new and old can attract depreciation deductions for their owners.

 Capital works deductions are calculated at a rate of 2.5 per cent of the structural costs of a building and can be claimed per year for forty years.
 Construction costs generally increase over time, making building write-off deductions on new buildings higher.